-Nitrogen dioxide, or NO2, is a gaseous air pollutant composed of nitrogen and oxygen.
+Nitrogen dioxide, or NO2, is a gaseous air pollutant composed of nitrogen and oxygen and is one of a group of related gases called nitrogen oxides, or NOx.
 NO2 forms when fossil fuels such as coal, oil, gas or diesel are burned at high temperatures.
-NO2 also mixes in the outdoor air to form particle pollution and ozone.
+NO2 and other nitrogen oxides in the outdoor air contribute to particle pollution and to the chemical reactions that make ozone.
 It is one of six widespread air pollutants that have national air quality standards to limit them in the outdoor air.
 NO2 can also form indoors when fossil fuels like wood or natural gas are burned.

 What Are the Health Effects?

 Nitrogen dioxide causes a range of harmful effects on the lungs, including: